datawire/quark/docs/tutorials/rpc-basic/appendixAcontract.rst

 :ref:`Return to Part 5 <part5Server>` of the contract definition to continue the tutorial.

-A full copy of the RPC contract for this example can be found `here <https://github.com/datawire/quark/blob/master/examples/simpleRPC/simpleRPC.q>`_ - the file you constructed following the instructions in parts 1-5 of the contract definition page should match it exactly.
+A full copy of the RPC contract for this example can be found `here <https://github.com/datawire/quark/blob/master/examples/helloRPC/hello.q>`_ - the file you constructed following the instructions in parts 1-5 of the contract definition page should match it exactly excepting comments and @doc annotations.

 [[JMK The url above should be branch-specific; once the branch variable is in place and working this can be handled automagically as part of the build.]]